micahwierenga/js-objects/readme.md

 ### Objectives
 *After this lesson, students will be able to:*

-- Compare objects and key-value stores to arrays as data structures
+- Compare objects, key-value stores, and arrays as data structures
 - Explain the difference between object properties and methods
 - Create empty objects and objects with multiple properties and methods using object literal syntax
 - Compare adding and retrieving properties to an existing object using the dot and bracket notations